-Up to 36 different products this year, they range from the practical, like opening and serving beer or learning about beer through books and magazines, to the fun, including beer games, to even beauty products made with beer, and everything in between.
-There are a wide range of prices and, with most costing less than $50, so you should be able to cover everyone on your list no mater how naughty or nice they’ve been.
+We feature 49 different products this year, including unique bottle openers, snacks, beer books, games, and other fun stuff.
+The gifts range in prices and, with most costing less than $50, so you should be able to cover everyone on your list no matter how naughty or nice they’ve been.

 Beer Opening & Serving

-These wooden drink paddles are a nice addition to those who want to present beer tastings in a classy way. $27.95.
+These wooden drink paddles are a classy way to present beer tastings. $27.95.
 Link.

 For a more modern look, these beer paddles are acrylic and claim to be more durable and easier to clean than other designs. $19.99.
 Link.

-Here’s a very cool turn key kegorator for people who want to have suds right on tap.
-Better than trying to convert an old fridge that some homeless person urinated on on the side of the road, which is what Bruce and his idiot friends tried in college.
+Here’s a very cool turn-key kegorator for people who want to have suds right on tap.
+Better than trying to convert an old fridge that some stranger urinated in that was found on in an alley, which is what Bruce and his idiot friends tried in college. $399.
 Link.

 Books and Magazines